denisecase/datafun-01-getting-started/README.md

 Download and install Python 3.

-1. Read a little bit about Python at https://www.python.org/
+1. Read a bit about Python at https://www.python.org/
 1. Click "Downloads" tab and choose (or accept) the best recommendation for your machine.
 1. Start the executable.
 Important: Click "Add python.exe to PATH" and continue.
 1. Verify your installation by checking the default (usually most recent) Python version.